Invoice for business customers

 • Your company's VAT identification number

-• A valid VAT identification number of the customer (only for foreign customers in case of intra-Community supply of goods)*
+• A valid VAT identification number of the customer (only for foreign customers for an intra-community supply of goods)*

 • A description of each item delivered